 "Shizune-senpai," Sakura said hurriedly.
 "Did Uchiha Itachi check in the hospital last night?"

 "Not that I know of, no," the older woman answered.
 "Is there something wrong?"

 "Damn it," Sakura mumbled.
 "I have to look for him.
 Thanks, Shizune-senpai."

 A quick run to the hospital didn't yield any positive results as no one had admitted an ANBU with pony-tailed hair and weasel mask, nor were there any Uchiha there.
-Getting more worried as she knew Itachi wasn't capable of extracting poisons, Sakura rushed over to the Uchiha compound straight for her patient's house.
+Getting more worried as a lot of time had passed since he had been poisoned, Sakura rushed over to the Uchiha compound straight for her patient's house.